osrf/gazebo_tutorials/logical_camera_sensor/tutorial_7+.md

   A model's AABB does not contain its nested models.
   Every nested model has its own AABB.
   If only the nested model is visible then only it will be in the output.
+* The model has the logical camera attached to it.
   The logical camera never includes the model it is part of in its output.
   However, it will include any nested or parent models.

 #SDFormat Parameters
 * `<update_rate>`